 - Visual (sight)

-The most common senses to be affected by paranoid schizophrenia are sight and sound.
-Many people who experience this symptom will hear and see things that aren’t really there.
+Paranoid schizophrenia most commonly affects sight and sound.
+In other words, people with this symptom will hear and see things that aren’t there.
+These experiences can include:

 - Hearing voices from a specific source (i.e. a speaker)